OPT Instructional Design Specialist Jobs

 What visa options exist after OPT expires for instructional designers?

-The H-1B is the most common path.
+The H-1B visa is the most common path.
 Instructional Design Specialist roles can qualify as specialty occupations when the position requires a bachelor's degree in instructional design, educational technology, or a closely related field.
 Some candidates also explore the O-1A for individuals with demonstrated expertise.
 Employer sponsorship is required for both, so identifying a willing employer before your OPT ends is critical.

 What should I include on my resume to stand out as an OPT candidate for this role?